Spring Conference in Mountain Home coming up!

-2015 Fall Meeting in Mountain View
+Another Great Fall Meeting in Mountain View!

 Oxalic Acid approved for Varroa Mite Control in the U.S.

 The UA Cooperative Extension Service offers beekeeping short courses around the state.
 These free classes can be a great way for new beekeepers to become familiar with the basics, or as a refresher course for experienced beekeepers.
 Check the current schedule of upcoming classes to locate one near you.
 If there are no classes scheduled nearby, visit with your local County Extension office and let them know of your interest.